 A healthy startup ecosystem also needs funding to survive.
-So, work with VC’s and investment funds you know to support other startups.
-In the fortunate situation you have extra cash to spare, think about making a small donation to funds like ACT.
+So, work with VC’s and investment funds you know to support other Indian startups during COVID.
+In the fortunate situation, you have extra cash to spare, think about making a small donation to funds like the ACT.

 It’s important you check in and ensure these startups have a comprehensive employee healthcare plan.
 If not, why not introduce them to Onsurity?
 TeamSure by Onsurity is an employee healthcare plan designed for SMEs and startups.
 With Onsurity, you get access to value-added services like doctor teleconsultations, online medicine delivery and complimentary group health insurance for startups, through our insurance partner.